 One of my most important sources of inspiration is trying to look at the world as if I were seeing it for the first time.
 I go outside my front door and try to consciously set aside any judgment or learned knowledge about my surroundings.

 This state is almost impossible to maintain – and this is precisely where its value lies.
 Even the brief moment of not knowing opens up new perspectives and creates space for other forms of seeing.
-This attempt gives rise to works such as My Birdcage is my Castle .
+This experiment resulted in works such as My Birdcage is my Castle .

 The collage My Birdcage is my Castle unfolds its presence through a close look.
 The works are small-format, deliberately restrained and demand proximity.
 Structure, material and subtle nuances only become visible when approaching.